 This is more challenging for some than others.
 Read our BMAT FAQ to find out more about the test, but your end goal is to find which sections are most challenging for you.
 Do this as early as possible to help plan your preparation.

-Our BMAT specification article takes you through the 'need to knows' for each section.
+Our BMAT specification article takes you through what you need to know for each section.
 If you get a lot of 'that's obvious' for a certain section, prioritise one of the others.

 You could be asked to explain a proposition in the task or to explain a certain part of it.
 You may also be asked to explain the implications of the proposition.